 Powder coating is the process of applying a free-flowing, dry powder to metals (mainly), although modern technology allows for other materials such as carbon fibre, plastics and MDF to be powder coated by using methods which require less heat and time.

-It has become extremely popular since its introduction in North America in the 1960’s; today, more and more companies specify powder coating due to its durable and high-quality finish.
-Other benefits include improved efficiencies, lower environmental impact compared to other alternatives (powder coating does not use solvents), come in an almost limitless range of colours and can be used for both functional and decorative purposes.
+It has become extremely popular since its introduction in North America in the 1960s; today, more and more companies specify powder coating due to its durable and high-quality finish.
+Other benefits include improved efficiencies, lower environmental impact compared to other alternatives (powder coating does not use solvents), comes in an almost limitless range of colours and can be used for both functional and decorative purposes.

 Today, powder coating is a widely used and highly popular method of metal finishing used all over the world.
 However, it was first introduced in Germany during the middle of the 20th century, primarily as a solution to the environmental concerns caused by liquid coating’s solvent contamination.

-Processes now involved within powder coating began to be developed in the early 1940’s (around this time polymer powders were flame sprayed onto metals with this being a common method of coating at the time).
-Daniel Gustin developed an electrostatic coating for which he went on to file a US Patent (2538562) for in 1945.
-Entering into the 1950’s Scientist, Dr. Erwin Gemmer, developed a fluidised bed process which he also applied for a US Patent (3063860) for several years later.
+Processes now involved in powder coating began to be developed in the early 1940’s (around this time polymer powders were flame sprayed onto metals with this being a common method of coating at the time).
+Daniel Gustin developed an electrostatic coating for which he went on to file a US Patent (2538562) in 1945.
+Entering the 1950s, Scientist, Dr. Erwin Gemmer developed a fluidised bed process which he also applied for a US Patent (3063860) several years later.

 The fluidised bed process was immensely popular during the late 50’s and early 60’s – during this time other approaches were being developed and tested.
 From around 1962, electrostatic application of powder became more commercialised – using electrostatic spray guns to spray the powder.
 This process gained a lot of traction, with the four main thermosetting resins which were formed between 1966 and 1973 being: